A/B testing 101: A quick-start guide to conversion rate optimization (CRO)

 Here are some tips for getting into the right mindset:

-- Make sure you have great people working on this project.
-This is the most important job in your company.
+Make sure you have great people working on this project.
+CRO is one of the most important activities in your company.
 You have three options:

 - Outsource it to an expert who has a vested interest in making it a big success.

 Locate (or become) your company’s best salesperson.
 Your website is your electronic salesperson.
 It has the advantage of being able to sell to thousands of customers at the same time.
 However, only person-to-person selling will teach you the reactions of prospects to certain types of arguments and approaches.
 It is by far the quickest and most effective way of finding out what appeals to your prospects and what doesn’t.
 The words on your website need to have been tested on real people.
 No amount of online testing will give you this gut feel.
 So, you have a choice: Either become your company’s best salesperson or seek out the best salesperson and listen to how that person sells the product.

 Don’t test the small stuff.
 Test big, bold changes.
 This has two advantages:

 - You’ll get the results quicker (it’s a statistics thing).

 - Fix all the “broken” things (which you’ll discover during your usability testing).
 This is worth doing first, because it’s the easiest way to make quick improvements.

 - Test new ideas that could significantly grow your business.
 Do this next.

 Don’t worry about temporarily lowering your conversion rate.
 If a test is a failure, you get one bad day of business.
 If a test is a success, you get a lifetime of success.